0xferr/poker_hand_analizer/README.md

 This tracker parses and imports hands played at 888poker.
 Calculates rake and profit for a specified period, and displays and saves a winning graph.
 It compute your Contributed Rake in the same way as poker room did it.
 Formula: Rake\ \* (your_investmets_in_pot/total_pot_size).

 Rename config.example to config.ini.
 And fill it with your settings (your player_name, Import folder, postgre pasword/port etc.)

 CLI for tracker:

-options: -h, --help show this help message and exit --import [IMPORT_HH] Import hand history from the specified folder --results [RESULTS] Profit/Rake query in the format 'since|before=01/11/2023' or 'between=01/10/2023-20/10/2023'.
-Or 'cw'/'pw'/'cm'/'pm' for Current/Previous Week/Month --player PLAYER Specify Player name --chart [CHART] Show Chart --save [SAVE] Save Player_name and import_folder to config.ini
+-h, --help show this help message and exit
+--import [IMPORT_HH] Import hand history from the specified folder --results [RESULTS] Profit/Rake query in the format 'since|before=01/11/2023' or 'between=01/10/2023-20/10/2023'.
+                    Or 'cw'/'pw'/'cm'/'pm' for Current/Previous Week/Month
+--player PLAYER Specify Player name --chart [CHART] Show Chart --save [SAVE] Save Player_name and import_folder to config.ini

 I'm planning to this features in future: Ability to filter omaha dealt hands by patter with option to export hand histories to file.